Thailand cancels emergency decree in bid to calm protests

 The revocation of the emergency decree, effective at noon Thursday, declared that the situation had been mitigated and could now be dealt with by existing laws.

-Prime Minister Prayuth Chan-ocha went on national television on Wednesday night to appeal to pro-democracy protesters to reduce political tensions and promised to lift the emergency measure.
+Prime Minister Prayuth Chan-ocha went on national television on Wednesday night to appeal to the protesters to reduce political tensions and promised to lift the emergency measure.

 “I will make the first move to deescalate this situation,” he said.
 “I am currently preparing to lift the state of severe emergency in Bangkok and will do so promptly if there are no violent incidents.”

-Note: This story has been corrected to show that opposition lawmaker Cholanan Srikaew spoke on Thursday, not Wednesday.